-Each local aggregation tree is then split into p local partitions, each consisting of a period and a tuple count, where each partition contains approximately the same number of tuples.
-In splitting the local aggregation trees, we try to exploit processor parallelism and implement load balancing.
-Note that this strategy allows the periods of the local partitions to have different durations.
-The local partition set (containing p partitions) from each processing node is then sent to the central coordinator.
+The leaves of a local aggregation tree are evenly split into p local partitions, consisting of a period and a tuple count.
+Because each partition is split to have the same (or nearly) the same number of tuples, local partitions can have different durations.
+The local partition set (containing p partitions) from each processing node is then sent to the coordinator.

-The central coordinator then takes all p local partition sets and computes the p global partitions, one for each worker node (how this is done is discussed in detail in the next section).
+The coordinator takes all p local partition sets1 and computes p global partitions (how this is done is discussed in the next section).

-After computing the global time partition set, the coordinator then naively assigns the period of the $i^{th}$ partition to the $i^{th}$ worker node, and broadcasts the global partition set and respective assignments to all the nodes.
+After computing the global time partition set, the coordinator then naively assigns the period of the i^{th} partition to the i^{th} worker node, and broadcasts the global partition set and respective assignments to all the nodes.
 The worker nodes then use this information to decide which local aggregation tree leaves to send, and to which worker nodes to send them to.
-Note that inserted periods that span the periods of more than one partition are cut, and the fragments are sent to the worker nodes assigned to the overlapped partitions (cutting the inserted periods does not affect the correctness of the result).
+Note that periods which span more than one global partition period are split and each part is assigned accordingly(split periods do not affect the result correctness).

-Worker nodes then merge the leaves they receive with the leaves they already have, and are responsible for computing the temporal aggregate results for the period of the partition assigned to them.
-When all the worker nodes are done merging, the coordinator polls them for final answers sequentially, in order of the periods of their assigned partitions.
-Finally, the coordinator merely concatenates the results and returns them to the client.
-The results are guaranteed not to overlap.
+Each worker node merges the leaves it receives with the leaves it already has to compute the temporal aggregate for their assigned global partitions.
+When all the worker nodes finish merging, the coordinator polls them for their results in sequential order.
+The coordinator concatenates the results and sends the final result to the client.

-&lt;sup>1 A total of $p^2$ local partitions are created by p worker nodes.
+1A total of p^2 local partitions are created by p worker nodes.